JeffersonLab/swcarpentry-jlab-singularity/_episodes/01-introduction.md

 Now is a good time to wade into the intricacies of a fundamental debate in how containers are to be used.

-- Some containers are provided as full-fledged environments, and the user is expected to use the `shell` command to interact with them.
-- Other containers are provided as appliances (or apps).
+- Some containers are provided as appliances (or apps).
 The user calls the container as they would call a command, using `singularity run` with possibly a list of arguments to be passed to the container.
+This is how we ran the lolcow container above at first.
+- Other containers are provided as full-fledged environments, and the user is expected to use the `shell` command to interact with them.
+This is how we ran the lolcow container by opening a shell into them.

 We are not going to restrict ourselves to one viewpoint.
 Instead, think about what best fits the use case that you have in mind.
 As a user you may find the 'container as an environment' more common at first.

+> ## What makes a container an appliance?
+>
+> Start a shell inside the lolcow container and look at the file `/singularity`.
+> What does it contain?
+>
+> > ## Solution
+> >
+> > The file `/singularity` contains a simple shell script that is executed
+> > when the container is ran in appliance mode.
+> > ~~~
+> > #!/bin/sh
+> >
+> > fortune | cowsay | lolcat
+> > ~~~
+> > We will see later how to specify this run script when creating containers.
+> {: .solution}
+{: .challenge}

 ### Using the Jefferson Lab Common Environment container